European Growth Trust

 There is no fixed investment term and you can choose to increase or decrease your monthly payments, as long as you let us know in advance.
 And you can even take up to two ‘payment holidays’ in a year if you like.

-You can receive an income from this investment on a quarterly basis.
+You can receive an income from this investment on a half-yearly basis.
 You can choose to add this income back to the fund for greater capital growth or you can receive a cheque/bank transfer into your account.

 You can make partial withdrawals from your investment but you should remember that making any withdrawals will not only reduce the value of your investment, but also any income you receive from it.